-4.1 Treatment effect on the applicant pool
+4.1 Treatment Effect on the Applicant Pool

-The recruitment drive yielded 2,457 applications, an average of 7.3 applicants for each position.
-Overall, 1,804 (73.4%) applicants met the eligibility requirements and were invited for interviews; of these 1,585 (87.9%), or 4.5 per position, reported on their interview day when we administered a questionnaire to collect information on skills, career ambition and prosociality.
+The recruitment drive yielded 2,457 applications, an average of 7.4 applicants for each position.
+Overall, 1,804 (73.4%) applicants met the eligibility requirements and were invited for interviews;19 of these, 1,585 (87.9%), or 4.7 per position, reported on their interview day when we administered a questionnaire to collect information on skills, career ambition, and prosociality.
 These 1,585 form the applicant pool we analyze in this section.

-To measure treatment effects on sorting and the composition of the applicant pool we collect measures of ability and pro-sociality at the application stage for the universe of applicants who were interviewed.
+To measure treatment effects on the composition of the applicant pool we collect measures of ability and prosociality at the application stage for the universe of applicants who were interviewed.
 To measure cognitive skills we use grade 12 scores in the final exam and the number of courses taken in biology and other natural sciences.
 These are the skills measures used as application requirements.
-For non-cognitive skills we focus on career ambition, measured by asking applicants the job they envisage doing in 5 years time, and code as career motivated those who aim to a higher ranked position in the Ministry.
-To measure pro-sociality we combine the applicant's self reported willingness to stay in the community in the long term together with the
+For non-cognitive skills we focus on career ambition, measured by asking applicants the job they envisage doing in five years' time, and code as career-motivated those who aim to a higher-ranked position in the Ministry.
+To measure prosociality we combine the applicant's self reported willingness to stay in the community in the long term together with the "Inclusion of Others in Self (IOS)" scale that measures alignment of interests (Aron and Others 2004).20 We do so to identify those who want to stay in the community because they care about community outcomes, as opposed to those who stay for other reasons.